Are you downloading torrents frequently? Then, you must read the tips listed below on how to torrent safely!

 Tip #1 – Take care when choosing your torrent client

 Torrent clients range from the simple, straightforward to the extremely powerful.
-Many clients, e.g. Vuze, have extra features including addons, plugins and extra functionality.
-These features do however often mean that performance and/or security are sacrificed.
+Many clients, e.g., Vuze, have extra features including add-ons, plugins, and additional functionality.
+These features do however often mean that performance and security are sacrificed.